Salling Group – Denmark’s Largest Retailer

-As Denmark’s biggest retailer, Salling Group prides itself on keeping one step ahead of demand.
+As Denmark’s biggest retailer, Salling Group prides itself on staying one step ahead of demand.
 To satisfy customers in each corner of the country, it operates discount stores, supermarkets and hypermarkets, and now even restaurants and coffee shops.
-The company, which also has presence in Poland and Germany, serves 11 million people every week and is growing fast.
+The company is growing fast and also has presence in Poland and Germany, serving 11 million people every week.

-In the area of technology, for more than a decade it has invested heavily in digital commerce and Salling Group now also offers a seamless online shopping experience through its Føtex, Bilka and department store brands.
+For more than a decade it has invested heavily in digital commerce.
+Salling Group now offers a seamless online shopping experience through its Føtex, Bilka and department store brands.
 By integrating online and offline retailing, establishing popular e-commerce sites and rolling out a click-and-collect service for grocery buyers, the group has moved smoothly into the digital age.

 Salling Group took steps early on to make a highly ambitious programme achievable.
 The team set a go-live date and worked backwards, and decided to launch home delivery initially only for its Føtex brand in the greater Copenhagen area, knowing that a wider roll-out wouldn’t be possible in the timeframe.
 One aspect it wasn’t prepared to compromise on though was the quality of service it was to offer its customers.